East Mainland Church Privacy Policy

 Your Consent

-By providing us with your personal data, including sensitive personal data such as on your health, you consent to the collection and use of any information you provide in accordance with the above purposes and this privacy statement.
+By providing us with your personal data, including sensitive personal data such as your health, you consent to the collection and use of any information you provide in accordance with the above purposes and this privacy statement.

 Storage and Security of Personal Information

-The congregation via its office bearers and employees will use all reasonable endeavours to ensure that personal information is held in a secure and confidential environment and when the information is no longer needed it will be destroyed or permanently rendered anonymous.
+The congregation, via its office bearers and employees, will use all reasonable endeavours to ensure that personal information is held in a secure and confidential environment and when the information is no longer needed, it will be destroyed or permanently rendered anonymous.

 You may request details of personal information which we hold about you under the Data Protection Act 1998.
-A small fee £10 may be payable.
+A small fee of £10 may be payable.
 If you would like a copy of the information held on you, please contact the Parish Minister.

 The Manse,